JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-mouse-events.md

 ## Click listeners

-Click listeners are available in both Compose on Android and Compose for Desktop, so your code will work on both platforms.
+Click listeners are available in both Compose Multiplatform on Android and Compose Multiplatform for desktop, so your code will work on both platforms.
 For example, here is how to set up simple click listeners with the `onClick`, `onDoubleClick`, and `onLongClick` modifiers:

 ```kotlin